IamNator/Automatic_Changeover/README.md

  1. Navigate to the main page of this repository.
  2. Under the repository name (Automatic_Changeover), click Clone or download.
- 3. In the Clone with HTTPs section, click on **Download Zip file** to download this project as a zip file
+ 3. In the Clone with HTTPs section, click on **Download Zip** to download this project as a zip file

 ## Sample Images